 Note: I am not referring to other regular meetings at the stakeholder level here, for example, such as portfolio management, product roadmap planning, or user story mappings, as those would exceed the scope of the post.

 Create a daily newsletter of 5 to 6 of the most important news related to your company, and your industry.
 Throw in some startup & technology related posts—Elon Musk’s part 2 of his manifesto would qualify for that—, for example, as well as an occasional post from product or engineering.
 Or the company blog.

-Treat it as a real newsletter and use perhaps the free plan of Mailchimp for that purpose.
+Treat it as a real newsletter and use perhaps the free plan of Mailchimp or basic plans of other email service providers for that purpose.
 You will need its analytic capabilities to optimize the newsletter over time.
-(You can do so by checking click-rates of popular links, or run different headlines.)
+(You can do so by checking click-rates of popular links or run different headlines.)
 In other words: Be useful to your colleagues.

 Product & Engineering Blog:

-Start blogging about your daily work: Technologies, processes, methodologies, frameworks, in other words: How you manage to ship a high-quality product, day after day.
+Start blogging about your daily work to improve stakeholder communication: Technologies, processes, methodologies, frameworks, in other words: How you manage to ship a high-quality product, day after day.
 It greatly contributes to other components of the communication strategy sketched above if you can link to a detailed blog-post.

-If you fail at communicating your agile transition in the right way to internal stakeholders, “Agile” might suffer the fate of being regarded as a mere local process, while the rest of your organization stays entrenched in silos and command & control structures.
+If you fail at communicating your agile transition in the right way to internal stakeholders, “Agile” might suffer the fate of being regarded as a mere local process, probably a fad, while the rest of the organization stays entrenched in silos and command & control structures.

 Once that state is reached, resisting any future agile improvement attempts—waving the banner of “we tried in the past, and it isn’t working in our organization”—often become the prevailing attitude for those, who are not supportive of agile and lean practices.
 (Read more in: Why Agile Turns into Micromanagement.)